jenssegers-deprecated/codeigniter-my-model/README.md

 Contributors
 ------------

-This model is based on Jamie Rumbelow's base model that was based on Phil Sturgeon's model.
+This model is based on Jamie Rumbelow's base model: https://github.com/jamierumbelow/codeigniter-base-model